facebook/react/docs/docs/jsx-in-depth.md

 ## Children in JSX

-In JSX expressions that contain both an opening tag and a closing tag, the content between those tags is passed as a special prop: `this.props.children`.
+In JSX expressions that contain both an opening tag and a closing tag, the content between those tags is passed as a special prop: `props.children`.
 There are several different ways to pass children:

 1. String Literals

-You can put a string between the opening and closing tags and `this.props.children` will just be that string.
+You can put a string between the opening and closing tags and `props.children` will just be that string.
 This is useful for many of the built-in HTML elements.
 For example:

 ```js
 <MyComponent>Hello world!</MyComponent>
 ```

-This is valid JSX, and `this.props.children` in `MyComponent` will simply be the string `"Hello world!"`.
+This is valid JSX, and `props.children` in `MyComponent` will simply be the string `"Hello world!"`.
 HTML is unescaped, so you can generally write JSX just like you would write HTML in this way:

 ```html
 <div>This is valid HTML &amp; JSX at the same time.</div>